 In the Bundler port, specify the port on which the React Native bundler runs, by default

 8081is chosen, learn more from the React Native Official website.

-- Choose the Node.js interpreter to use.
-This can be a see Configuring a local Node.js interpreter for details.
+Choose the Node.js interpreter to use.
+This can be a local Node.js interpreter or a Node.js on Windows Subsystem for Linux.
 Specify the path to

 react-native-cliand the working directory of the application.
 Optionally, type the environment variables for

 By default, PyCharm starts the React Native bundler automatically when you invoke the run/debug configuration.
 If you have already started the bundler from outside PyCharm, for example, from the command line, you can re-use it without stopping and restarting.
 Select your bundler in the Before Launch area and click .

 To prepare an Android device

 Open the embedded Terminal ( or Alt+F12) and type